 5.2.2.3.1 General

 The Re-Authentication Notification service operation shall be used by the NSSAAF to notify the AMF to re-initiate slice-specific authentication and authorization for a given UE, as specified in clause 4.2.9.3 of 3GPP TS 23.502 [3], and clause 16.4 of 3GPP TS 33.501 [8].

+If the NSSAAF stores the NSSAA context for two different AMFs or the NSSAAF retrieves two different AMFs from the UDM, the NSSAAF may determine to send notification to both AMFs.
+Or, the NSSAAF may first send notification to one AMF, and then send notification to another AMF if the first notification fails.

 The NSSAAF shall notify the NF Service Consumer (i.e. the AMF) by using the HTTP POST method as shown in Figure 5.2.2.3.1-1.